 You’ll be prompted to choose the campaign objective next.
 Since we’ll create a text ad campaign, let’s choose “website visits.”

-Once you’ve chosen the objective, you’ll then choose your target audience for the campaign.
-Scroll down to the “who is your target audience” section to narrow down your audience based on different attributes.
+Once you’ve chosen the objective, scroll down to the “who is your target audience” section to narrow down your audience based on different attributes.

 Choose from the following options: